CS655 Soil Water Content Reflectometer 12 cm

 2. The permittivity of saturated sediments in a stream bed is expected to read somewhere between 25 and 42, while the permittivity of water is close to 80.
 A CS650 or CS655 installed in saturated sediments could be used to monitor sediment erosion.
 If the permittivity continuously increases beyond the initial saturated reading, this is an indication that sediment around the sensor rods has eroded and been replaced with water.
 A calibration could be performed that relates permittivity to the depth of the rods still in the sediment.

-5. No. The equation used to determine volumetric water content in the firmware for the CS650 and the CS655 is the Topp et al. (1980) equation, which works for a wide range of mineral soils but not necessarily for artificial soils that typically have high organic matter content and high clay content.
-In this type of soil, the standard equations in the firmware will overestimate water content.
+5. No. The equation used to determine volumetric water content in the firmware for the CS650 and the CS655 is the Topp et al. (1980) equation, which works for a wide range of mineral soils but not for organic soils.
+In organic soils, the standard equations in the firmware will overestimate water content.

 Case Studies